idatta21/Project1/README.md

          }
           # Otherwise, throw an informative error.
           else {
-          message <- paste("ERROR: Argument for country was not found in either","the Country or CountryCode or Slug columns.
-Try Countries('all') to","find the CountryName you're looking for.") stop(message)
+          message <- paste("ERROR:Argument for country was not found in either", "the Country or CountryCode or Slug columns.
+Try Countries('all') to","find the CountryName you're
+                           looking for.")
+      stop(message)
           }
 }